tejainnamuri/Expense-Tracker/README.md

-# Smart Expense Tracker API
+# Smart expense tracker Api

-A small REST API for tracking personal expenses, built with Python and Flask.
+A small API for tracking personal expenses built with tools Python and Flask.

-## What I built
+# What I built

-- CRUD-style endpoints to add, list, filter, and delete expenses.
+- CRUD-style end points to add,list,filter and delete expenses
-- Server-side validation (title, amount > 0, category, date in `YYYY-MM-DD`) with clear 400 responses instead of silently accepting bad data.
+- Server-side validation with clear responses instead of silently accepting bad data.
-- Totals endpoint that returns both the overall total and a per-category breakdown.
+- Totals end point that returns both total and a per-category breakdown
-- Data lives in memory and is mirrored to a local `data.json` file after every write, so it survives a server restart but needs no database setup.
+- Data lives in memory and is mirrored to a local data.json file after every write, so it survives a server restart but needs no database setup.
-- **Bonus implemented:** keyword search over expense titles/categories (`GET /expenses/search?q=...`).

-## Tech stack
+# Tech stack

 - Python 3.10+
 - Flask (web framework)
-- pytest (test suite, using Flask's test client — no running server required)

-## Project structure
+# Project structure

 ```
 expense-tracker/